Last Updated on August 5, 2022 by Joshua Isibor

 5. EXPECT DIFFICULTIES:

-Helping your loved one overcome addiction is never easy or straightforward, you should therefore expect obstacles that could discourage the victim.
+Helping your loved one overcome addiction is never easy, you should therefore expect obstacles that could discourage the victim.
 It takes a lot of determination and willpower to overcome addiction and convincing someone to change their behavior is very unlikely.

 6. DON’T FOCUS ON GUILT OR SHAME: